Exemption of sales tax on certain uses of utilities and fuel

 Proper documentation must be provided to the utility company to receive the exemption for electric energy or gas used in agriculture production.
 Separate meters would be ideal, but not always practical.
 Form 31-113 will help to calculate the percentage of the electricity or gas used for agriculture production.

 Each farmer applying for utility sales tax exemption should calculate both the exempt and nonexempt percentages of utility use.
-Your utility company should be able to help with this calculation, if help is needed.
+Your utility company should be able to help with this calculation, if assistance is needed.

 Depending on the type of operation a farmer has, the sales tax could amount to several hundred dollars a year.